Agave lechuguilla, Lechuguilla

 Wetland Indicator: No information available.

-Threatened/Endangered Information: In North America Agave lechuguilla is listed by the State of Arizona as: Salvage restricted.
+Threatened/Endangered Information: In North America Agave lechuguilla are listed by the State of Arizona as salvage restricted under ARS § 3-903(B)(2).

 In the Southwestern United States: Arizona has 12 species of Agave, California has 4 species, New Mexico has 5 species, and Texas has 9 species, Nevada and Utah have 1 species.
 All data is approximate and subject to taxonomic changes.